Whether you understand it or not, blockchain is coming – and fast.

 Retailers, corporations, governments, you name it are quickly adopting the technology.
 In fact, it’s already impacting the food you eat thanks to IBM’s latest technology.

-Ticketmaster acquired Upgraded, a blockchain technology company that services the live event industry.
+Just this week, Ticketmaster acquired Upgraded, a blockchain technology company that services the live event industry.
 Additionally, Upgraded can convert traditional tickets into secure interactive digital assets.
-Therefore, the technology provides protection for peace-of-mind for the customer.
+Therefore, blockchain technology provides protection for peace-of-mind for the customer.

 Want the latest crypto news?
 Join our Telegram Channel